jpersson74/p3/peer-review.md

 Here's what I tried for functional testing:

 Submitting the empty form:
-    The form responded as expected giving me errors in the appropriate places.
+   - The form responded as expected giving me errors in the appropriate places.

 Submitting the form with partial data:
-    The validation worked as expected, I received errors on the empty fields and the form retained my previous data.
+   - The validation worked as expected, I received errors on the empty fields and the form retained my previous data.

 Submitting the form with various data types:
-    I submitted the form with some combinations of rather large numbers, negative numbers, player names with symbols and numbers and game names with symbols and numbers.
+   - I submitted the form with some combinations of rather large numbers, negative numbers, player names with symbols and numbers and game names with symbols and numbers.
 It looks like the player name can accept alpha|numeric so that validated as expected.
 It looks like you can pass extremely large scores - I'm wondering if you want to place a limit of the amount of digits you can enter?
 Otherwise, this field validated correctly because I was unable to enter anything but digits.
 The game name field accepts just about anything - symbol, number and alpha.
 Not sure if that was intended?

-I tried accessing the site via a faulty url *<http://p3.pizzuta.com/games2>* and I received the appropriate generic 404 page that comes with Laravel with an option to return to the Login page.
+I tried accessing the site via a faulty url: *<http://p3.pizzuta.com/games2>* and I received the appropriate generic 404 page that comes with Laravel with an option to return to the Login page.

 Other things I tried:
-    Clicking on individual users - not available as a link.
+  - Clicking on individual users - not available as a link.
 Maybe a future enhancement?

 ## 3. Code: Routes